platformsh/platformsh-docs/sites/upsun/src/languages/java/migration.md

       commands:
         start: [3]
 ```
 1. It defines the application will link in the route.
-For example,`"app:http"`.
+For example,`"myapp:http"`.

 {{< note version="1" >}}
 Application instances have a limited amount of memory at build time, which has a maximum of 8 GB.